gaberull/CountingCards/README.md

 **(8/7/22):**

 - GUI : I'm current working on a GUI and full mobile game using **React Native**, connecting it to the C++ backend.
-Ideally, the use of React should make it very portable, and able to run on multiple platforms without much modification from one to the next.
+Ideally, the use of React should make it very portable, and able to run on multiple platforms without much modification from one to the next
 - Add in ability for player to play multiple hands, reduce total players to 5
 - Add in analysis of betting patterns
 - Add in analysis of times when player did not act correctly (and count)
     - option to print to file
+- More implementation ideas and tasks to complete are in the file [TODO.md](https://github.com/gaberull/CountingCards/blob/master/TODO.md)

 ### References: